entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Lambers (1992) mentioned that the presence of pleural ribs is rare in coelacanths.
+> - Clement *et al.* (2024): "Lambers (1992) mentioned that the presence of pleural ribs is rare in coelacanths.
 Since 1992, a few species with anatomical structures identified as ossified ribs are fairly common.
 Cloutier (1991b, char.
 69) coded for the presence of pleural ribs, whereas Forey (1991, char.
 52) coded for the presence of "long, ossified ribs".
 Lambers (1992, p.
 43) suggested that this character should be coded as three character-states: absence of ossified ribs (0), presence of small, rudimentary ribs (1; as in Libys and Undina) and large ossified ribs (2; as in *Diplurus*)."

 > - The coding of *Qujingodus* is ?.